Walking with Terrain Reconstruction: Learning to Traverse Risky Sparse Footholds

 \subsubsection{Rewards}

-The reward function follows the configurations in \cite{nahrendra2023dreamwaq, rudin2022learning, lee2020learning} to emphasize the performance of our framework.
-While these rewards are sufficient to generate agile locomotion, inaccurate robot actions can lead to stepping too close to the edges of sparse terrains.
-This behavior could result in falls in real-world scenarios.
-To address this issue, we introduce an additional reward term to penalize foot placement near terrain edges, encouraging the robot to select actions that ensure each footstep lands in the safe area:
+The reward function basically follows the configurations in \cite{nahrendra2023dreamwaq,rudin2022learning,lee2020learning}.
+Additionally, to prevent the robot from easily stepping onto the edges of sparse terrains that may lead to falls in the real world, we introduce an additional reward term to penalize foot placements near terrain edges.
+This encourages the robot to consciously select actions that ensure each footstep lands in the safe area:

-where $c_i$ indicates the foot-ground contact state.
-The function $E$ calculates the distance between foot's position $p_i$ and edge of the terrain.
-When the foot is within 5 cm of the edge, the closer it is, the larger $E(p_i)$ becomes.
+where $c_i$ is the contact state. $E_d$ is a boolean function indicating whether foot position $p_i$ is within the specified distance threshold $d$ from the edge. $\omega_d$ is the penalty coefficient for different distances, with larger penalties applied as the distance decreases.
+Complete rewards are listed in Table \ref{table1}, and check Appendix\ref{appendixA} for computational details of $r_{\text{feetedge}}$.